 John D. MacIntosh is a partner in the law firm Epstein, Burke, and MacIntosh, P.A. in Concord, New Hampshire.
 He worked for ten years in legal services in New Hampshire, now specializes in class-action litigation, and has, since moving to private practice, devoted a substantial portion of his practice to representing disabled children.

 Hector Javier Preciado was born in San Juan de los Lagos, Jalisco Mexico and raised in Boyle Heights, East Los Angeles.
 The 11th of 13 children, Hector is the first to attend college in his family.
 Hector is a graduate of Pomona College, in Claremont, CA, where he majored in Sociology and minored in Media Studies.
 Hector is a graduate of the Haas School Business at UC Berkeley where he earned an MBA with emphasis on Leadership, Strategy and Marketing.
 While at Haas he was elected President of the Evening Weekend MBA Association representing the entire student body.
-Professionally, Hector is an Associate at Adchemy, a Search Engine Marketing Startup.
-Prior to that Hector was formerly the Chief Operating Officer at the Greenlining Institute, a public policy research and advocacy organization.
+Professionally, Hector is a Content Campaign Strategist at Linkedin, a social media company.
+Prior to that he was Senior Analyst at Adchemy a Saas based Search Engine Marketing product Startup.
+Before that Hector was the Chief Operating Officer at the Greenlining Institute, a public policy research and advocacy organization.
 Hector is married to Mrs. Trina Villanueva-Preciado and they have two young sons, Santiago Manuel and Joaquin Xavier.